 To be completely frank if you want a loving, respectful relationship, the best thing you can do is get out and rebuild your life with someone who is willing to be fair and reasonable.

-Don’t use your kids as an excuse to stay, that’s unfair on them.
-Remember if you become empowered your kids see that as an example they can follow in their own lives too.
+Don’t use your kids as an excuse to stay, that’s unfair to them.
+Remember, if you become empowered your kids see that as an example they can follow in their own lives too.

-If you decide to stay know that the narcissist is very unlikely to change their behaviour very much.
+If you decide to stay know that the narcissist is very unlikely to change their behaviour.

-In any case get some counselling or coaching support like Matrix Therapies, to clear old parental patterns which is probably why you ended up with someone like this in the first place.
+In any case, get counselling or coaching support like Matrix Therapies, to clear old parental patterns, which is probably why you ended up with someone like this in the first place.